 Once registered, teachers should review the Rules/Instructions for Math Madness in more detail by clicking "Math Madness" in the dropdown at the top/right of their account and then selecting the "About" tab on that page, or visit https://www.aretelabs.com/math_madness directly.

 Payment by check is politely requested although a credit card purchase through Paypal can be arranged if there is no alternative.
 Venmo and Zelle are encouraged if a school wishes to pay online.
 In the pricing area below, a player is defined as an individual student who competes at least once during the event.
-Prices listed are for the entire team to play for the entire season (Mini-Madness is a flat fee of $145 at the HS and MS levels and $125 at the ES level, all for an unlimited number of players.
+Prices listed below are for the entire team to play for the entire season.
+Note that Mini-Madness has a flat fee of $145 at the HS and MS levels and $125 at the ES level, all for an unlimited number of players.
 The Math Madness Re-Run is priced at $165 for a 5-10 player team, $225 for an 11-30 player team, and $275 for an unlimited player team at the HS and MS levels.
 It has a flat fee of $145 at the ES level.
 A team should consist only of students from the same school (exceptions to this may be made upon request, limitations apply), but it may include students from multiple grade levels corresponding to the grade levels of the event.
 Price accommodation is available upon request and as needed.
 Please do not hesitate to send an email to firstname.lastname@example.org with any questions or call 312-952-0436.
 Make sure to click the "Video Tutorial" button at the top/right of this page to review registration steps for our online math competition events!

 Thank you and welcome to the Madness!!! . . .